Jaguarlinux/mesa-ps4linux-upstream/README.md

 # Hey!
-to anyone reading this, if u want to help me, ur a dev, whatever. please talk to me either on ps4linux forums (https://ps4linux.com/forums/u/kreciorek) or just text me on discord (1cgo) or PR, help would be appreciated.
+to anyone reading this, if u want to help me, ur a dev, whatever. please talk to me either on ps4linux forums (https://ps4linux.com/forums/u/kreciorek) (https://ps4linux.com/forums/u/TigerClips1) or just text me on discord (1cgo) or (TigerClips2) or PR, help would be appreciated.